Basingstoke, birthplace of Jane Austen, marks the 200th anniversary of her death

 Birthplace of Jane Austen

-As the birthplace of Jane Austen, Basingstoke is set to mark the 200 anniversary of her death with celebrations, events and specially commissioned artworks throughout the borough in 2017.
+As the birthplace of Jane Austen, Basingstoke marked the 200 anniversary of her death with celebrations, events and specially commissioned artworks throughout the borough in 2017.

 Born in 1775, the celebrated author lived the first 25 years of her life in Steventon, in the Hampshire countryside, and was known to often frequent the nearest town of Basingstoke for dances.